Propagated Error and Logarithmic Differentiation for Percent Error Analysis

 The number of significant figures in your least precise measurement limits the precision of your final answer.

-When a function is a product or quotient of many pieces, taking the natural log first converts everything into sums and differences, which are much easier to differentiate.
+When a function is a product or quotient of many factors, taking the natural log first converts the expression into sums and differences, which are much simpler to differentiate.

 For example, if \(R(x) = \frac{(3x-4)^6 (1-7x)^3 (x+1)}{x^2 (2+x)^4}\), then: